ChristianMay21/DealerOnCodingTest/README.md

 ## What I would do if I had more time
 Since this was just a basic test project for potential hires, it didn't make sense to track down every single edge case and polish every single piece - after some hard work, you hit diminishing returns, and it would have been a week until the employer heard back from me.
 So there's a couple things I couldn't polish that I wish I could have:

+- 'Reactify' more things.
+There are a couple of small UI elements that probably could have been made their own components but were not.
+Also, right now components contain both form and function - it's a better practice to separate the logic into control components.

+- Add Redux.
+There's a lot of communication between sibling components in this application - with vanilla React, the parent component has to act as an intermediary.
+That's a very good use case for Redux, and adding it would have made the code that much cleaner.

 - Responsiveness.
 I actually spent a few hours on this, making the Rover Map dynamically shrink as the page size changed, but I couldn't easily control the third-party styling of the terminal, which created a lot of issues as the page or grid size changed, so I cut my losses and moved on.

 - Move everything over to Typescript.
 This was DealerOn's preference, but unfortunately I ran into a lot of weird configuration issues as soon as I started trying to use Typescript instead of Javascript.
 Fixing it would have required some changes to the Webpack config, which apparently create-react-app does not let me do.
 It looked like a big rabbit hole to solve a relatively small problem, given that Typescript is a superset of Javascript, and one that wouldn't have proven all that much about me as a developer.